raspberrypilearning/getting-started-with-picamera/en/step_5.md

 # Keep the preview window open for 5 seconds
 sleep(5)
 --- /code ---
+--- /task ---

+--- task ---
 - Save and run your program.
 The camera preview should be shown for five seconds and then close again.
+--- /task ---

 **Note:** the camera preview only works when a monitor is connected to your Raspberry Pi or if you are using remote access (with VNC or Raspberry Pi Connect).

+--- task ---
 - If you need to rotate your preview and photos, you can use `flip_camera` with the `vflip=True` or horizontal flip: `hflip=True` arguments:

 --- code ---